 Table of contents

-- Am I eligible to make a slip, trip or fall at work claim?
+- Can I make a claim if I fall at work and injure myself?

 - Employer responsibilities to prevent slips, trips and falls at work

-- Common injury claims for a slip, trip or fall at work
+- Common work injury claims after a fall

-- How much compensation can I claim for a slip, trip or fall at work?
+- How much compensation can I claim for a fall?

-- What should I do after being injured in a fall at work?
+- What should I do after being injured at work?

-- What evidence do I need to win a fall at work claim?
+- What evidence do I need to win a claim?

 Employers have a legal responsibility to ensure a safe and secure working environment for staff and prevent foreseeable injuries.
 If your employer has failed to follow health and safety guidance to protect staff they can be held liable to pay compensation to anyone injured as a result.